-Without doubt, eLearning provides solutions to typical face-to-face training problems such as schedule flexibility,expenses related to travel time and residence, and accessibility.
-Unfortunately, these benefits are countered by the steady decline in eLearning completion rates, a threat that companies have been battling over the last decade.
+Elearning provides solutions to typical on-campus education problems such as schedule flexibility, expenses related to travel time and residence, and accessibility.
+Unfortunately, these benefits are countered by the steady decline in eLearning completion rates, a threat that eLearning companies and advocates have been battling over the last decade.
 Elearning development managers must fully understand the factors that cause high attrition rates in order to properly address the problem and ensure high completion rates.

 2. Give them options.
 Managers can either implement a technology acquaintance session for all learners or offer the option to learners who indicate themselves to be new to the procedure.

 Problem: Unlike the typical classroom setup where there is face-to-face interaction between students and instructors, eLearners literally report to a computer.